SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/faq.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document contains frequently asked questions about OpenTelemetry Collector.
+This document contains frequently asked questions about our OpenTelemetry Collector.

 ## Accessing the collector's configuration